-To evict a tenant in Maryland, landlords must obtain a court order for eviction by following the required procedural process in the landlord-tenant division of the District Court of Maryland for the county in which the rental property is located.
+To evict a residential tenant in Maryland, landlords must obtain a court order for eviction by following the required procedural process in the landlord-tenant division of the District Court of Maryland for the county in which the rental property is located.
 The most common court actions in landlord-tenant court are actions for landlords seeking to evict a tenant.
 These include actions against tenants for failure to pay rent, holding over after the lease has expired, and breach of lease.
 The most common rent court actions in Maryland are filed by landlords seeking to evict a tenant for failure to pay rent.
 The links listed below provide information on tenant rights and landlord obligations in connection with each of these actions.